rv-chaudhary/HTML-CSS-JavaScript-Projects/README.md

 # HTML-CSS-JavaScript-Projects
-This repository is the collection of all my practice questions based on HTML, CSS and JavaScript .
+This repository is the collection of practice questions based on HTML, CSS and JavaScript .